-The Cologuard test is a stool DNA test that looks for microscopic blood in the stool and altered DNA.
+The Cologuard test is a less reliable stool DNA test that looks for microscopic blood in the stool and altered DNA.
 It’s performed using an at-home kit that includes a container for a stool sample.
 That sample is then shipped to a lab for testing.

 Cologuard can detect 92% of cancers but only 42% of large precancerous polyps.
 In other words, no, it is not accurate, especially when it comes to preventing cancer by detecting polyps.

 While it is better at detecting cancer than FIT (92% vs 74% for FIT), the false positive rate is higher.
 The Cologuard false-positive rate is 13%, and that rate increases as people age.

 Cologuard is less accurate than a colonoscopy at detecting polyps of any size.
 A colonoscopy can detect 95% of large polyps but the stool test only detects 42%.

 Can Cologuard detect polyps?

 Yes, it can detect polyps.
 However, the detection of large polyps (the precursors to colon cancer) is less than half as accurate as a colonoscopy.

 Is the Cologuard test as effective as a colonoscopy?

 No, it is not as effective as a colonoscopy.
 Detecting and removing polyps is critical to colon cancer prevention, and the test only detects large precancerous polyps 42% of the time.
 A colonoscopy detects the same polyps 95% of the time and they are removed during the same procedure.

 If you have a positive test, it may mean that colon cancer or polyps are present.
 After a positive Cologuard test, a colonoscopy is required for a definitive answer.
 The Cologuard test has a 13% false-positive rate, which means 1 in 10 positive tests will incorrectly identify cancer or polyps.